-As the city’s streetcar line was extended out from the city center in the early 20th century, residents discovered Portage Park, a small enclave on the city’s Northwest Side.
+As the city’s streetcar line was extended in the early 20th century, residents discovered Portage Park, a small enclave on the city’s Northwest Side.

 The neighborhood was a breath of fresh air for residents escaping crowded city tenements.
 Today’s residents still enjoy the respite that the neighborhood offers, along with its beautiful parks and access to public transit.

 Portage Park’s namesake park in the neighborhood’s center is the largest on the city’s Northwest Side.
-A community gem since 1913, the park has walking trails, playgrounds, wide-open spaces and an Olympic-sized pool that was used for the U.S. Olympic Team time trials in the 1970s.
+A community gem since 1913, the park has walking trails, playgrounds, wide-open spaces, and a pool that was used for the U.S. Olympic Team time trials in the 1970s.

 Portage Park is accessible by the CTA Blue Line’s Montrose Station and Metra’s Milwaukee District North stop just west of the expressway.